PythonVoiceCodingPlugin/pyvoice_talon/README.md

 This project is licensed under the GPL v3 License - excluding the following bits

-- `deps.zip` which packages for ease of installation the [`jsonrpc`](https://github.com/pavlov99/json-rpc/tree/master/jsonrpc) library  and is  licensed under  MIT as well as bits of the python standard library that were missing on my talon installation, licensed separately
+- `deps.zip` which packages for ease of installation the [`jsonrpc`](https://github.com/pavlov99/json-rpc/tree/master/jsonrpc) library  and is  licensed under  MIT